01craft/xslingerHD/README.md

 Hello...

-This game uses the vidHD card's extended text modes as if they were a new grahics mode for the Apple IIgs.
+This game uses the vidHD card's extended text modes as if they were a new graphics mode for the Apple IIgs.
 These modes were in no way intended for this purpose for several reasons.
 However, it is interesting seeing the full 16:9 screen populated with text, made of tiny 1080p-sized pixels, controlled by an Apple II!